-Raleigh sunflowers come during the hottest days of summer in North Carolina, but it’s such a beautiful thing to miss, so don’t!
+Raleigh sunflowers come during the hottest days of summer in the Piedmont region of North Carolina, but it’s such a beautiful thing to miss, so don’t!
 Previously, you could find them along the Neuse River Greenway Trail, but now they’ve moved to Dorothea Dix Park so people can enjoy them without climbing fences and breaking rules.
 So let’s check out this spot and some of our favorite photos from a day enjoying sunflowers in the Oak City!

 This article originally appeared on our sister site Travel Through Life.